All students at St Ursula’s College should expect to be:

 Remember: Children and students need to be protected.
 Protect yourself and others by speaking up.

-The Deputy Principal Spiritual & Pastoral, Heads of School, College Counsellor, Indigenous Education Officer, Head of Boarding and College Nurse work together to provide specific support for students and cater for their personal needs.
+These services can be accessed by all students by contacting the Deputy Principal Students & Wellbeing, Heads of School, College Counsellor, Community Officer, Head of Boarding and/or College Nurse.
+The Wellbeing team work together to provide specific support for students and cater for their personal needs.

 Help is available from the following websites and phone numbers: